flamesphp/flames/README.md

 ## Why should I migrate to the Flames?

 * Flames framework created for high performance and large number of accesses.
-* You don't need to learn JS to develop your frontend, just run PHP natively on Flames.
+* You don't need to learn JS to develop your frontend, just run PHP natively in Flames.

 ## Release